-Many memorable people have come and gone over the years, but what if we told you that one of the most influential men in the history of Ford was never a full-time employee of the company?
+Many memorable people have come and gone over the years, but one of the most influential men in the history of Ford was never a full-time employee of the company.

 From the early 1960s all the way to his death in 2012, Carroll Shelby had a relationship with the Ford Motor Company, which, like the American automotive industry, had its share of peaks and valleys.
 A racer-turned-designer, Carroll Shelby transitioned from Ford contractor to competitor, to contractor once again during an eventful time period from the early 1960s-onward.

 Carroll Shelby’s life story is a tale of a man who had the taste for speed beginning at a young age and a vision that would captivate two of the largest automobile manufacturers in the world.